-As an international student studying in the United States, you may be interested in working during your studies to help supplement your finances.
+As an international student studying in the United States, you may be interested in working during your studies in order to earn some extra money to supplement your finances.
 If you are in the US on a J1 visa, you are eligible for both on campus and off campus employment.

 Students studying in the US under a J1 visa are immediately eligible for on campus employment.
 This type of employment does not require approval from the United States Citizenship and Immigration Services (USCIS), but you may be required to obtain permission from your school’s International Student Office before accepting on campus employment, and they may not permit you to work during your first semester or year in the US.
 Additionally, you may find that on campus employment is limited, and that it will not provide much income.

 On campus employment requires that you adhere to several rules and regulations.
 You must maintain valid J1 status; you may not displace (take a job away from) a US student; and you can only work part-time (20 hours per week) except during breaks where you can work full-time.

 Academic Training (AT) is the name used by the US Department of State for certain types of study-related employment for J1 students.
 It is the most common type of off campus employment for J1 students.
 AT is flexible and offers a variety of employment situations to help supplement your studies.

 AT is available to you before the completion of your study program, as well as afterwards.
 Before completion of your program, your allowed hours per week and the duration of the training program are determined by your academic dean or advisor.
 After graduation, the time limits are as follows: